By Naomi Grieve, student blogger for the University of Aberdeen

 Whilst the main reason you came to University is your degree, there are so many other opportunities that come with being a student that you might not have thought of.

 AUSA is also home to over 50 sports clubs.
 We try to have something for absolutely everyone, and if you can’t find what you’re looking for… you can set it up!
 We get to use the lovely Aberdeen Sports Village facilities for our training sessions, and then every Wednesday we compete in BUCS against other universities in a variety of sports.
-We’ve got your more obvious sports like Rugby, Football, Hockey and Lacrosse and also things you might not expect like Golf, Fencing, Archery and Surfing.
-Getting involved with a sports committee also counts as volunteering hours that you can use towards your STAR award, and it’s also a great addition to your CV!
+We’ve got your more obvious sports like Rugby, Football, Hockey and Lacrosse and also things that you might not expect like Golf, Fencing, Archery and Surfing.
+Getting involved with a sports committee also counts as volunteering hours that you can use towards your STAR award and it’s also a great addition to your CV!

 Volunteering is another great way that you can add to a STAR award, do something for the community or add depth to your CV.
 Volunteering allows you to make new friends at University, and make a difference within the wider community.
 You can register your details with AUSA and they can help you find a volunteering opportunity in your local area!